x

 More () »

-St. Paul charter school at risk of shutting down if they not make cuts
+St. Paul charter school at risk of shutting down if budget cuts aren't made

-STEP Academy's proposed revised budget calls for staffing and salary reductions.
+STEP Academy's proposed revised budget calls for reductions in both staffing and salary.

-ST PAUL, Minn. — A St. Paul charter school is at risk of shutting down after they were overpaid.
+ST PAUL, Minn. — A St. Paul charter school is at risk of shutting down after they were overpaid for the number of students it serves.

-STEP Academy serves a significant part of the Somali community in the capital city and works to reach students who are underserved by traditional schools and who are underrepresented in STEM fields.
+STEP Academy serves a significant part of the Somali community in the Capitol City and works to reach students who are underserved by traditional schools and underrepresented in STEM fields.

-In a letter to the school board and administration, its authorizer Innovative Quality Schools (IQS), wrote since the projected enrollment has not been actualized the school was overpaid for quarter one of the 2025 fiscal year.
+In a letter to the school board and administration, school authorizer Innovative Quality Schools (IQS) wrote that since the projected enrollment has not been actualized, the school was overpaid for quarter one of the 2025 fiscal year.

-Charter Schools are public schools that are funded according to enrollment.
-In Minnesota, charter schools receive about $12,000 per student depending on the student’s grade and additional services that the student receives.
+Charter Schools are public schools funded according to enrollment.
+In Minnesota, charter schools receive about $12,000 per student, depending on the student’s grade and additional services that the student receives.

 IQS wrote "STEP Academy is in a financial crisis.
 If the Board does not take sufficient and responsible action, the school will be unable to continue operations."

-STEP has proposed a revised budget to fill the financial hole they are in by cutting staff and salaries.
+STEP has proposed a revised budget to fill the financial hole the school is in by cutting staff and salaries.

-School officials told a KARE 11 crew no one from the school would be available to speak Monday.
+School officials told KARE 11 that no one from the school would be available to speak about the budget challenges Monday.
 The next board meeting is October 21.

-IQS said it’s essential for the board to follow the corrective action plan given the school’s financial crisis and expects increased and active board engagement, per their letter.
+IQS said it is essential for the board to follow the corrective action plan given the school’s financial crisis and expects increased and active board engagement, per their letter.

 “Even if reductions and renegotiations of agreements are successful in helping the school operate through the end of this year, commitments such as the leases may result in a similar situation for FY26.
 The Board may need to consider the potential of significant organizational changes, such as closing one site,” IQS wrote in a letter.